piotrmurach/tty-option/README.md

   desc: "Some foo desc"
 ```

-To read more about available setting see [parameter settings](#25-parameter-settings)
+To read more about available settings see [parameter settings](#25-parameter-settings).

 ### 2.2 keyword